alexal1/Insomniac/README.md

   --interact username1 [username2 ...]
                         list of usernames with whose followers you want to interact
-  --likes-count 2       number of likes for each interacted user, 2 by default --total-likes-limit 300
+  --likes-count 2       number of likes for each interacted user, 2 by default,
+                        also accepts range (e.g. 2-4)
+  --total-likes-limit 300
                         limit on total amount of likes during the session, 300 by default